oumy585/Economic-Scenario-Generation-under-Physical-Climate-Risks/README.md

-# Climate-Aware Economic Scenario Generation: Integrating Physical Climate Risks and Assessing Extreme Risks for ORSA Applications
+# The Misrepresentation of Extreme Losses in Economic Scenario Generators under Climate Risk: Implications for ORSA

 ##Title/ Integrating Physical Climate Risk into Economic Scenario Generators for ORSA Applications